I cringe every time a home seller and home buyer make contact with each other.

-While on the surface it may seem like a good idea, it is actually fraught with issues.
+While on the surface, it may seem like a good idea, it is fraught with issues.
 Simply put home sellers should avoid talking to home buyers directly to avoid misunderstandings and future liability.

 As much as a seller wants to talk to a homebuyer…. don’t!
 You hired an agent let them do their job.

-Home sellers I know you are just trying to help.
-And, I know you want to get your house sold, but you talk too much!!
-As a matter of fact, this is one of many good reasons agents ask you to vacate your homes during showings.
+Home sellers, I know you are just trying to help.
+And I know you want to sell your house, but you talk too much!!
+This is one of many good reasons agents ask you to vacate your homes during showings.

-Every time, I warn a seller about talking directly to a home buyer, they look at me like I have two heads and say they would never do that.
-Yet, when the first opportunity arises, they are all over it and the words just start coming!!
+Whenever I warn a seller about talking directly to a home buyer, they look at me like I have two heads and say they would never do that.
+Yet, when the first opportunity arises, they are all over it and the words start coming!!
+And usually, they are the wrong words!

 Top Reasons Why Home Sellers Should Avoid Talking to Home Buyers Directly

-The first thought is, what is the harm of a buyer talking to a seller of a house?
+The first thought is, what harm does a buyer cause by talking to a seller of a house?

 The first two reasons have to do with words.
 Words matter, especially when discussing real estate.

-Real estate agents spend much of their time carefully selecting how they present information.
-As a matter of fact, much of our training revolves around how we present certain information.
+Real estate agents spend much time carefully selecting how they present information.
+Much of our training revolves around how we present certain information to avoid liability for both our brokerages and the seller.

 You have hired a listing agent to sell your home, you might as well let them handle it.

-Use the wrong words and you have now created a liability that could follow you for several years.
+If you use the wrong words, you have created a liability that could follow you for several years.

 Reason #1- Disclosure

-Many questions revolve around home buyers wanting to know about details of the property or neighborhood.
+Many questions revolve around home buyers wanting to know about the details of the property or neighborhood.

-A great example is you move into a house in 2014 you are now selling.
+A great example is when you moved into a house in 2014, you are now selling.
 The previous owner states they replaced the roof in 2010 and you tell the buyer it was replaced in 2010.

-But upon moving in the buyer finds the permit at the town hall because the roof is in “premature” failure and it was actually 2000 not 2010 when the roof was replaced.
-Now, this can become a litigious issue that you may have to pay for if the home buyer should pursue it.
+However, upon moving in, the buyer found the permit at the town hall because the roof was in “premature” failure, and it was 2000, not 2010 when the roof was replaced.
+This can become a litigious issue that you may have to pay for if the home buyer should pursue it.

-But alternatively, if you are not sure, answer accordingly.
-Rather than just stating 2010 as the roof replacement, I would say that the previous seller disclosed 2010 but you have not verified one way or another if it is true or not.
+Alternatively, if you are not sure, answer accordingly.
+Rather than just stating 2010 as the roof replacement, I would say that the previous seller disclosed 2010 but you have not verified whether it is true or not.
+Or again I don’t know is a perfectly acceptable answer.

 Another common question is where are the property lines.
-Without a full property survey with bounds placed at each corner, a seller should never answer as a matter of fact.
+Without a full property survey with bounds placed at each corner, a seller should never answer that they know with certainty they know where the property lines lay.
+Yet, agents and sellers do all the time.
+Don’t say that XYZ is the boundaries when you are not sure, and, better yet, have the documentation to back it up.

-When I am asked a question of a home buyer I get the answer from the seller, but often ask how they know that to head off any trouble.
+When I am asked a question of a home buyer, I get the answer from the seller, but I often ask how they know that to head off any trouble.

-For example, in reference to property lines, I will ask if they have a survey, which often is a no…. then I will follow up and ask how they know those are the property lines.
+For example, about property lines, I will ask if they have a survey, which often is a no…. then I will follow up and ask how they know those are the property lines.
 Often the answer is that is what the previous owner told me.

-Not good enough to definitively answer the question with exact property lines.
+Not good enough to definitively answer the question with exact property lines and stayout of hot water.

 Your agent should be the gate keeper of information.
 Our job is to have you move on with no liability down the road or have a deal blow up because of something you said.